spjhon/Doc-Knowledge/knowledge/web/07-general-glosary.md

 - **Derived state:**

 : Es un cuando de un state se pueden hacer varias cosas sin necesidad de un nuevo state

+- **High Order Components:**

+: Concretely, a higher-order component is a function that takes a component and returns a new component.
+Higher-order components are not commonly used in modern React code.
+In order to reuse logic, React hooks are mainly used now.